New Orleans Water Quality at a Glance

 New Orleans’ unique circumstances create challenges that can lead to precautionary boil water advisories:

-• Aging infrastructure: Pipes over 100 years old are prone to breaks and leaks
+• Aging infrastructure: Pipes over 100 years old are prone to breaks and leaks, with 40% water loss through the system

-• Power system vulnerabilities: Despite improvements, power interruptions at pumping stations can still occur
+• Power system vulnerabilities: Despite improvements, power interruptions at pumping stations still occur, as seen in January 2025

-• Cautious approach: SWBNO issues advisories whenever pressure drops below 20 psi, even briefly
+• Cautious approach: SWBNO issues advisories whenever pressure drops below 20 psi, even briefly, to prevent contamination

 Is New Orleans’ water safe to drink?